PacktPublishing/Expert-CPP/README.md

 We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
 [Click here to download it](https://static.packt-cdn.com/downloads/9781838552657_ColorImages.pdf).

 ## Errata
-* Page 93 In second figure the return type of operator overloaded + and - should be of type Money
+* Chapter 3, Page 93 In second figure the return type of operator overloaded + and - should be of type Money

 ## Get to Know the Author